2025 Australian Formula Open: Race calendar

-The 2025 calendar was announced in early January of 2024 - still under the guise of the NSW Formula Car Challenge.
+The 2025 calendar was announced in early January 2024 - still under the guise of the NSW Formula Car Challenge.
 Compared to 2024, two events at One Raceway were added while Sydney Motorsport Park only hosted two instead of three rounds.
 A sixth event at Morgan Park Raceway was also part of the first version of the calendar, but was later removed.